OpenDataServices/oroi-scrape/README.md

 | `gla_register` | X | X | X | X | X | | | X | X | | | |
 | `bristol_register` | X | X | X | X | X | | | X | X | | (X) | |

 The value of `interest_type` is one of a set of slugs derived from various source data.
-The sources vary slightly in how they describe different types of interest, so the mapping of each category slug to text at the source is listed per-scraper below.
+The sources vary slightly in how they describe different types of interest, so the mapping of each interest_type to text at the source is listed per-scraper below.

 ### UK Parliament TWFY